Seraphli/TestField/Examples/Dispy/README.md

 Or you may use `python node_start_script.py` to start a node.

 **Notice**: Do not directly run script in Pycharm.
-Node may not be reachable due to some problem.
+Node may not be reachable due to unknown problems.

 ## Client